 A corded pole saw uses power from an outlet.

 A homeowner will not need to stop their work to refill the gas tank.
 Shoot, they won’t even have to store and mix extra gas for the saw.

 Work won’t be interrupted by a drained battery that needs to be recharged or replaced either.

-The maintenance required for an electric pole saw is minimal when compared to a battery or gas-powered tool.
+The maintenance required for an electric saw is minimal when compared to a battery or gas-powered tool.
 Not only do gas products require refilling continuously, they also require more engine upkeep to keep them in proper working condition.
 A battery must be charged constantly and will begin to hold less power over time.

-Cost is also something that will favor the electric pole saws over either battery or gas-powered products.
+Cost is also something that will favor the best pole saws over either battery or gas-powered products.
 Even the best electric pole saw has a simple design that allows it to be sold at a cheaper price point out of the box.

-Electric vs Manual Pole Saw
+Electric vs Manual Pole Saws

 As an alternative, we feature a manual pole saw in our review.
 Easy to use and no restriction in terms of extension cord length – pureness and simplicity certainly have their charm.

 The price of one of these products is comparable to many of the gardening and lawn tools a property owner needs.
 They are sold at a price point similar to that of weed whackers or similar products.

 As with any power tool, the price range can vary considerably, often based on the features the particular saw provides.
 We find that budget tools can found priced under one-hundred dollars, while top-end pole saws can cost over two-hundred bucks.